daksh7011/neptune-animations/README.md

 Neptune Animations is a CSS animation library for web elements.

-There are 6 styles currently available to use.
+There are 15 styles currently available to use.

 Check out Demo to see all the styles.

-**Not compitable with mobile devices.**
+**Warning: This library is not compitable with mobile devices.**

 ## [Demo] (https://daksh7011.com/demo/neptune/)